evolution-cms/docs/en/03_Developers/02_Elements/06_Template_Variables/index.md

 (Picture should be here!)

 #### Assign fields
--**Parameter name** - used to call the TV parameter.
+- **Parameter name** - used to call the TV parameter.
 You can use both English and Russian, as well as a hyphen and an underscore.
 You can't use a space!
--**Title** - used to name the TV parameter in the document when editing.
+- **Title** - used to name the TV parameter in the document when editing.
--**Description** - used for more advanced information about the parameter in the document when editing, as well as in the general list of TV parameters.
+- **Description** - used for more advanced information about the parameter in the document when editing, as well as in the general list of TV parameters.
--**Input type** - defines the type of information received.
+- **Input type** - defines the type of information received.
 Depending on the selected type, the interface changes.
 For more information, see "Input Types".
--**Default value** - Specifies the default value of the TV parameter when editing a document.
+- **Default value** - Specifies the default value of the TV parameter when editing a document.
--**Possible values** - used in some types of input (for example, Radio Options, Check Box) to provide choices.
+- **Possible values** - used in some types of input (for example, Radio Options, Check Box) to provide choices.
 For more details, see Determining TV Parameter Values.
--**Visual component** - determines the option of displaying the TV-parameter on the page of the site.
+- **Visual component** - determines the option of displaying the TV-parameter on the page of the site.
 For more details, see TV Parameter View.
--**Order in the list** - determines the order of the TV parameter in the document.
+- **Order in the list** - determines the order of the TV parameter in the document.
--**"Lock" in the parameter name** - if you enable the checkbox, then no one except administrators will be able to edit this TV-parameter.
+- **"Lock" in the parameter name** - if you enable the checkbox, then no one except administrators will be able to edit this TV-parameter.

 #### Input Types
 -**Text** - input field.
 The possible values are not used.
 The default value is automatically written to the field the first time you edit it.